GeorgeNagel/RollingSward/LOTR.md

 Companion deploys at the start of the walkway.

 Special rules:
-* At the start of their activate, the ringbearer may roll a D6 to see if they toss the ring into Mount Doom.
+* At the start of their activate, a Fellowship ringbearer may roll a D6 to see if they toss the ring into Mount Doom.
 On a 6, they are successful.
 On a 4 or 5, they continue their activation.
 On a 1-3, they hesitate (end their activation).
-* On a successful attack of the ringbearer, the ring is dropped.
+* On a successful attack of a character holding the ring, the ring is dropped.
-* A character may pick up a dropped ring at the start of their activation.
+* A character can pick up the ring at any point in their turn if they're next to it.
-They become the ringbearer.
+They become the Ringbearer.
 * On a successful hit, the defender is knocked back 2".
 * If a character is knocked past the edge of the walkway, roll a D6.
 On a 1-3, they fall to their death.
 On a 4 or 5, they hang on to the edge but have to check again next turn to see if they climb up.
 On a 6, they climb up the ledge.
 * Characters can move past each other on the ledge.
 * All characters can move only 2".
-* A character can pick up the ring at any point in their turn if they're next to it.
-* If Gollum is wounded he is only knocked back; he will not drop the ring.
 * Each character gets one wound.
 * If wounded past their wound allotment, they are felled.